 We are wandering through ancient streets and hills.
-Well, I’m wandering, for I have no clue as to our destination, she is strolling.
+Well, I’m wandering, for I have no clue as to our destination, if any, she is strolling.
 She’s avoiding the main thoroughfares as much as possible, taking alternate paths as only one who lives and breathes these streets can.
 I tease that I think we’re lost, but I envy the ease of how she knows her way around, casually acknowledging points of interest.
 I see how every now and then she starts to go for my hand, but then stops herself.
 I don’t know what to do about that, so I put my hands in my pockets and try to remember to keep them there.
 Otherwise, she is charming, engaging and yeah I like her, but nothing more.
 She knows this.
-When she smiles at me the corners waver a little, and it makes me feel a little bad, but what can I do?
+When she smiles at me, the corners waver a little, and it makes me feel a little bad, but what can I do?

 We stop at a quaint trattoria for one of the best meals that I can remember, which is not saying much.
 I am enjoying the meal immensely, lost in the deliciousness of it all, but she barely touches hers.
 I’m watching her push the pasta from one end of the plate to the other, not really knowing what else to do.
 As we pass the maître de upon leaving, he gives us a hearty enough sendoff, but somehow I know he knows what is going on between she and I.

 It was early afternoon when we started this impromptu tour.
 It was now dusk and the city was becoming a different kind of alive.
-There was something familiar, comforting about it that tugged at me, but I could not put a name to it.
-Ever watchful, she could tell it was bothering me and blatantly grabbed my arm to pull me around a block or two, turn a corner and stop.
+There was something vaguely familiar, comforting about it that tugged at me, but I could not put a name to it.
+Ever watchful, she could tell it was bothering me and blatantly grabbed my arm to pull me around a block or two, turn a corner and then stop.
 I look up and grin.

 She is my fiancée.